Soviet–Lithuanian Peace Treaty: Legacy

 The treaty represented a major breakthrough in Lithuania's quest for international recognition.
 The provision that permitted the return of Lithuanian World War I refugees and prisoners was a welcomed development.
 However, the Soviet Union did not pay all its reparations and never seriously considered returning the cultural and historical property.
 Lithuanian politicians and historians continue to seek the return of those items, but the Russian government claims that they are lost.

 Modern Belarusian historiography regards the treaty, especially the cession of territories of modern Belarus to Lithuania (primarily Hrodna, Shchuchyn, Lida, Ashmyany, Smarhon, Pastavy, Braslaw but also the contemporary Vilnius Region with Vilna) as a unilateral act by the Soviet authorities that disregarded the national interests of the Belarusian people and was aimed at immediate military and political gains.

 Some historians have asserted that if Poland had not prevailed in the Polish–Soviet War, Lithuania would have been invaded by the Soviets, and would never have experienced two decades of independence.
 Despite the Soviet–Lithuanian Peace Treaty, Lithuania was very close to being invaded by the Soviets in summer 1920 and being forcibly incorporated into that state, and only the Polish victory derailed this plan.
 A group of men led by the Soviet agent Stanislav Vaupshasov organized a coup against the Lithuanian government, but their plans were halted after the Polish victory in the Battle of Warsaw.

-The bilingual treaty was signed in two copies of equal power and the Lithuanian copy, which prior to the 1940 occupation of Lithuania was first evacuated to Sweden and later to Canada by the Lithuanian diplomat Vytautas Jonas Gylys.
+The bilingual treaty was signed in two copies of equal power and the Lithuanian copy, which had been removed from Lithuania prior to the 1940 Soviet occupation of Lithuania, first to Sweden and later to Canada by the Lithuanian diplomat Vytautas Jonas Gylys.
 The original document was found and preserved by Charles Alexander Hopkins and, in 2021, was transferred to the Lithuanian Central State Archive.